Hamilton Health Sciences

 Phone: 905-521-2100 ext.
 73479

-For information, please visit the Hamilton Hospital website at: www.hamiltonhealthsciences.ca
+For information, please visit the Hamilton Health Sciences website at: www.hamiltonhealthsciences.ca

 Type: General

-PRAMS (Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying by the application deadline):- Please submit a letter briefly describing a successful learning experience in pharmacy school (ideally in a clinical setting).
-What specific things did you do that contributed to its success?
-Why were they effective? (max 500 words).
+PRAMS (Additional PRAMS requirements to complete the Pharmacy Residency Application and Matching Service (PRAMS) application should be sent through PRAMS when applying by the application deadline):

 Benefits: N/A

-Program highlights: The residency is a self-directed program with guidance and support provided through experienced clinical pharmacists.
-The residents are actively involved in setting their learning goals and using problem-solving approaches to meet these goals.
+Program highlights: The residency is a self-directed program with guidance and support provided through experienced clinical pharmacists, where residents actively set their learning goals and use problem-solving approaches to meet these goals.
 Our program offers opportunities for clinical practice and research experience with pediatric and adult patients across multiple academic hospital sites.
-Our residents will learn as members of interprofessional teams providing patient-centered and evidence informed care.
+Our residents will acquire skills in critical appraisal, teaching, as well as leadership and management.
+Our residents will function as members of inter-professional teams to provide patient-centered and evidence-informed care.

 Required Rotations: